sagar-sehgal/Employee-Database/README.md

 		>>>Marital status
 		>>>Pay

-The data structure used is 1).A linked list of all departments each department consists   2).A linked list of all managers in the department each manager consists of   3).A linked list of all employees under the manager.
+The data structure used is
+1. A linked list of all departments each department consists a linked list of managers.
+2. A linked list of all managers in the department each manager consists a linked list of employees.
+3. A linked list of all employees under the manager.

 Id  of an Employee is as as follows:-

 Department Id:Manager Id:Employee Id

 If the Employee is a Manager then the employees Manager ID is zero(0)

 Use of data structure:-